A Spark Through Time:

 Crackers in Indian Culture

 In India, fireworks are not just a form of entertainment but a symbol of joy, celebration, and spiritual significance.
-Used extensively during major festivals such as Diwali, New Year, and various cultural events, they represent victory of light over darkness and good over evil.
+Used extensively during festivals such as Diwali and New Year, they represent victory of light over darkness and good over evil.

 “Tamasoma Jyotirgamaya” — Lead me from darkness to light.